MrDogeBro/content_filter/README.md

 ```

 ## Examples
-In the examples listed below, words have been bleeped out with \*'s which the filter natively checks for but the same concept would appy with the real words.
+In the examples listed below, words have been bleeped out with \*'s which the filter natively checks for but the same concept would apply with the real words.

-#### Example #1
+### Example #1
 This is a basic example of how you could use content filter.
 In this example, we are just checking a message against the built in filter with no modification to the filter.
 ```python
 import content_filter